FAQ

 Advice

 • Write for all readers.
-Some people will read every word you write.
-Others will just skim.
-Help everyone read better by grouping related ideas together and using descriptive headers and subheaders.
+Some people will read every word; others will skim.
+Group related ideas together and use descriptive headers and subheaders.

 • Be concise.
 Use short words and sentences.
 Avoid unnecessary modifiers.